bomeara/hunting_invasive_species_with_htcondor/QuickStartLinux/README.md

 I would recommend you code this yourself rather than coping my example if you are teaching yourself HTCondor.
 That way, you will understand it better.
-I included this example because I used it to debug the my Condor pool.
+I included this example because I used it to debug my Condor pool.